gethop-dev/hop-documentation/docs/source/reference/hop-cli/main.rst

 ``-s, --settings-file-path`` (string)

 Path to the HOP CLI settings file.
-It should be the same file used when bootstrapping the project.
+It should be the same file used when bootstrapping the HOP Application.

 Outputs
 +++++++

-The program will also display post-installation messages containing actions that have to be performed manually to complete the production environment setup.
+The HOP CLI will also display post-installation messages containing actions that have to be performed manually to complete the production environment setup.